 Unfortunately, the euphoria surrounding resolution 16/18 and the launch of the Istanbul Process masked persistent divergences of view about the nature of the problem and how best to confront it.
-As noted above, the negotiators of resolution 16/18 had not so much reconciled those differences of religious as accommodated them within a single, albeit clever, UN text.
-As Russia later observed, resolution 16/18 represented 'an agreement to disagree.'113 as the key achievement of 16/18; namely that the international community had finally set-aside 'the false divide that pits religious sensitivities against freedom of expression.'
+As noted above, the negotiators of resolution 16/18 had not so much reconciled those differences religious discrimination and intolerance has come to be as much about international politics and ideological debate as it is about finding better ways to promote and protect the rights of individual people as accommodated them within a single, albeit clever, UN text.
+As Russia later observed, resolution 16/18 represented an agreement to disagree.
+113 as the key achievement of 16/18; namely that the international community had finally set-aside 'the false divide that pits religious sensitivities against freedom of expression.'
 'Under this